DavidRodriguezSoaresCUI/outcar/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program (see gpl.txt).
+You should have received a copy of the GNU General Public License along with this program (see LICENSE).

 Contact the authors : David.Rodriguez.1@etu.unige.ch
                       Attila.Nacsa@etu.unige.ch